Trimmed sample means for robust uniform mean estimation and regression: Introduction

 which has the aforementioned problems.
 By contrast, for an integer $1\leq k<\frac{n}{2}$, the $k$-trimmed mean over $x_{1:n}$ is:

 where $(\cdot)$ is a permutation of $[n]$ such that

 That is, the trimmed mean is the arithmetic mean of the terms that remain once the $k$ largest and $k$ smallest values of $f(x_i)$ have been removed.
 A large $k$ makes this estimator more robust to outliers, but also introduces some bias.

-The trimmed mean is a classical estimator in Robust Statistics in the sense of Huber \cite{huber1981robust,stigler2010,huber1972,Stigler1973,Jaeckel1971,Jureckova1981,Hall1981}.
+The trimmed mean is a classical estimator in Robust Statistics in the sense of Huber \cite{huber2011robust,stigler2010,huber1972,Stigler1973,Jaeckel1971,Jureckova1981,Hall1981}.
 More recently, variants of the trimmed mean have been used to estimate high dimensional means \cite{Lugosi2021} and covariances \cite{rico2022a} with non-asymptotic guarantees.
 The PhD thesis \cite{rico2022} also proves optimality properties of the trimmed mean for estimating the mean of a single function $f$ \cite[Chapter 2]{rico2022}.